-- Parking privileges are determined by category according to faculty, staff, student or guest/visitor status and by space availability.
-Lot assignments are provided at time of registration.
+- Parking privileges are determined by category according to faculty, staff, student, or guest/visitor status and by space availability.
+Lot assignments are provided at the time of registration.
+Note: Employee status classification supersedes all other classifications such as student, alumni, guests, etc. in regards to parking pricing.
 Parking Services reserves the right to alter or revoke permit assignments as the needs of the individual or the university change.

-- The university is not responsibility for the care and protection of or damage to any vehicle or its contents when operated or parked on university property.
-Acceptance of a permit shall constitute an acknowledgement and acceptance of this condition as the privilege to use the university's parking facilities.
+- The university is not responsible for the care and protection of or damage to any vehicle or its contents when operated or parked on university property.
+Acceptance of a permit shall constitute an acknowledgment and acceptance of this condition as the privilege to use the university's parking facilities.